EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 Here is the code for the Bosch BME280 environmental sensor.
 The only input needed is the Arduino pin controlling power on/off; the i2cAddressHex is optional as is the number of readings to average.
+Keep in mind that the possible I2C addresses of the BME280 match those of the MS5803.

 @see @ref bme280_page